 This is the best way to see Stonehenge because you’ll get special access to enter inside the inner circle.
 Most Stonehenge tours only include a viewing from afar, and you don’t get to enter the stone circle.
 These exclusive tours take place at sunrise or sunset, before Stonehenge opens to the general public.

 Stonehenge inner circle viewings are not available during the winter period.
 Since the tours include a viewing of the inner circles, they are very popular and get sold out fast.

-1. Stonehenge Inner Circle Tour at Sunrise
+1. Stonehenge Inner Circle Tour at Sunrise or Sunset

 See Stonehenge with special access to the inner circle tour at sunrise.
 The tour departs from London in the morning and is a detailed Stonehenge tour led by an expert guide.
 You’ll get to see the Durrington Walls, inner circle, barrows, and free time at the visitors centre.
 You’ll come away from the trip feeling like a true Stonehenge expert!